NDT2000/ML-models-comparing-deepfake-images/README.md

 Prediction about whether the image is real or AI generated.

-**Model used:**
+**Models used:**

-A custom CNN model is created consisting of convolutional, batch normalization, dropout and max pooling layers.
+A custom CNN model, ResNet Model and Vision Transformer Model is created consisting of convolutional, batch normalization, dropout and max pooling layers.

 **Team 130**